pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-Thus Treatment is defined akin to Introduction, Methods, etc. from [DEO]
+Thus, Treatment is defined akin to Introduction, Methods, etc. from [DEO]
 (http://www.sparontologies.net/ontologies/deo/source.html).

+**Remark and example 2 (linking treatments to taxon concepts).** We view
-We also consider Treatment to be an of expression of a theory about a taxon
+Treatment to be an of expression of a theory about a taxon aka Taxon Concept,
-aka Taxon Concept, sometimes just Taxon.
-In order to  link Treatment to Taxon
+sometimes just Taxon.
+In order to  link Treatment to Taxon Concept we connect
-Concept we connect the Journal Article or Book Chapter or whatever
+the Journal Article or Book Chapter or whatever Treatments are closely linked

-**Remark and example 1.** _How to link treatments to taxonomic concepts?_
-Treatments are closely linked to taxonomic concepts (defined later).
-They are
+to taxonomic concepts (defined later).
+They are the expression of the theory
-the expression of the theory that a taxon concept carries.
-Thus the link
+that a taxon concept carries.
+Thus the link between treatments and taxon
-between treatments and taxon concepts is `frbr:realizationOf`.
-I.e. the
+concepts is `frbr:realizationOf`.
+I.e. the treatment is the realization of the
-treatment is the realization of the taxon concept and the taxon concept has a
+taxon concept and the taxon concept has a treatment as its realization.
+Taxon
-treatment as its realization.
-Taxon concepts are introduced later in this
+concepts are introduced later in this document:
-document:

 ```
 :treatment